-A public survey of 5,500 people explain why they prefer to work outside the office.
+A public survey of 5,500 people explains why they prefer to work outside the office.

 Many would like to do their jobs from the comfort of their own homes or anywhere they choose, but those who want to work remotely have specific reasons why they prefer to not be in the office at specific times.